Lightning-AI/pytorch-lightning/docs/source/metrics.rst

    torch.tensor([[1, 0, 1, 1, 2]], dtype=torch.int32)

-Now the metric correctly interpreted the inputs as binary, and thus returned result only for one class.
+Here the metric interpreted the inputs as binary, and thus returned result only for one class.

 Class Metrics (Classification)